ashwinkumargb/Merlin-nnUNet/readme.md

 4. **Pre-process scans**

     -    Preprocess your `images*` folders with the [Merlin transforms](https://github.com/StanfordMIMI/Merlin/blob/02c1e05a484a6e8f0949d4fab8a2edf7e7cdf012/merlin/data/monai_transforms.py#L13).
+Do not use the `ScaleIntensityRanged` transform to normalize the CT images. nnU-Net will do CT normalization in `nnUNetPlans.json`.

     -    Save the transformed image as a NIfTI in the `images*` directories.